StackVista/stackstate-docs/develop/tutorials/push_integration_tutorial.md

 ## Set a component's health state from an external source

-StackState calculates the health state of a component using a metric stream and one of the many check functions it ships with.
+Rancher Observability calculates the health state of a component using a metric stream and one of the many check functions it ships with.
 It's also possible to create your own check function that interprets log data from an external source, such as another monitoring tool, and uses it to set the component's health state.
 Let's try that out on our **a-host** component.

 Let's start by creating the check function that takes the incoming data and translates it to a health state.
 Go to the **Settings** area and find the **Check functions** page.
 Click the **Add Check function** button to create a new check function.
 Name the function **External monitor state**.